What knowledge of statistics do I need for this course?

 Please see the graduate prospectus entry for further details.

-The three deadlines for applications for entry in October 2017 are 16 November 2016, 20 January 2017 and 10 March 2017.
-All completed applications received by these deadlines are then considered together by the admissions tutors.
+There are three deadlines for applications for entry, in November, January and March.
+Please see the University MSc in Statistical Science webpage for details of exact deadlines.
+All completed applications received by the deadlines are considered together by the admissions tutors.

-If you need a decision on your application by January 2017, you should apply by the 16 November deadline.
-To be considered for university scholarships, you would normally need to be apply no later than the 20 January deadline.
+If you need a decision on your application by January, you should apply by the November deadline.
+To be considered for university scholarships, for the MSc/PGDip in Statistical Science you normally must apply no later than the January deadline.

 A list of colleges which accept students for the MSc in Statistical Science can be found in the graduate prospectus entry.